 We are happy to help support local charities.

-In May 2017 Louise (know as Peta-Louise in the biking world) took part in The BMW Motorrad GS Trophy, and qualified to be one of the two women to represent England, against another 32 women from around the world, in the International women’s qualifier in South Africa at the end of 2017.
-She will be competing for one of three places in the GS Trophy challenge which will take place in Mongolia in 2018!
+In May 2017 Louise (known as Peta-Louise in the biking world) took part in The BMW Motorrad GS Trophy and qualified to be one of the two women to represent England, against another 32 women from around the world, in the International women’s qualifier in South Africa at the end of 2017.
+The GS Trophy challenge

 Louise proudly gained the 9th position in this International final.